galasa-dev/cli/docs/generated/errors-list.md

 - GAL1044E: Invalid Java package name.
 Package name '{}' contains the reserved java keyword '{}'.
 - GAL1045E: Invalid feature name.
 Feature name '{}' cannot be used as a java package name. '{}'
 - GAL1046E: Failed to determine the home folder of this user. '{}'
+- GAL1047E: Cannot create the yaml report in file '{}' as that file already exists.